WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 The [json collector](../../../collector/json/doc/README.md)
 receives Events in JSON format and passes them to the matcher engine.

-The events to be delivered to the JSON collector are published to the TCP port configured by the _tcp-address_ command line parameter.
+The events to be delivered to the JSON collector are published on the TCP port configured by the _tcp-address_ command line parameter.

 Example: